IGNF/NeatMap/README.md

 This research library has been initiated during a [ENSG](http://www.ensg.eu) student work and continues with [COGIT team](http://recherche.ign.fr/labos/cogit/accueilCOGIT.php) research developments.

-The initial idea was based on the artistic work of [Armel Caron : tidy cities](http://www.armellecaron.fr/works/les-villes-rangees/) and the aim is to question the ability of automatic algorithms to generate similar layouts.
+The layout idea was based on the artistic work of [Armel Caron : tidy cities](http://www.armellecaron.fr/works/les-villes-rangees/) and the aim is to question the ability of automatic algorithms to generate similar layouts.
 The idea is not to produce on-demand art, but to asses the expressivity of common morphological indicators to discriminate polygon shapes and  the part of subjectivity in the original artistic productions.

 General principle